Members and Key Staff

 As Executive Director‚ Brindle has worked to reduce the backlog of outstanding enforcement cases and speed up enforcement efforts.

-He started the ELEC-Tronic newsletter in 2009 to help expand the agency’s public profile‚ and has been a major contributor to the 146 issues that have appeared through July 2021.
-Most recently‚ he initiated the Oral History of the Commission Project‚ which highlights interviews with individuals contributing to ELEC and to reform in New Jersey.
+He started the ELEC–Tronic newsletter in 2009 to help expand the agency’s public profile‚ and has been a major contributor to the 154 issues that have appeared through April 2022.

 Brindle has taken several initiatives to enhance ELEC’s basic mission of disclosure.
 He instituted a database of local political contributions‚ making New Jersey one of the few states in the nation that provides access to such information.
 He greatly expanded the number of analytical press releases published on a regular basis by the agency.
 He also saw to it that more than 400 press releases prepared between 1983 and 2005 were made accessible on the ELEC website.